Why just 4 hours — it’s more convenient to meet for one long day, all day, right?

 For School-arranged Off-Sites and Events, students will wear their regular uniform OR a Seaside T-shirt with the Fairfield Program’s uniform bottom.
 Each Event will include details on which one to wear.

 We love our math program.
 Form I math is called “Numbers.”
 Form II math is called “Arithmetic.”
-We use Singapore Math, the U.S. Edition, in The Bradford Program.
-In Fairfield’s Math Lab, we have hands-on days with weights, measures, fractions, clocks, thermometers, and other fun manipulatives for the students to use.
+We use Singapore Math, the U.S. Edition.
+We have hands-on days with weights, measures, fractions, clocks, thermometers, and other fun manipulatives for the students to use.
 The students here unanimously love math.
 The goal is for students to simultaneously understand how you apply math concepts to daily life while also becoming proficient in mental computation.

 Singapore Math gently guides students to perform above contemporary math standards.
 It is a mastery-type program, consistent with Charlotte Mason’s requirements.

 We focus on the Florence Akin book from 1913, Word Mastery, and its updated counterpart, Classical Phonics: A Child’s Guide to Word Mastery, published by Memoria Press.
-Our Kindergarten (K5) class will use the First Start Reading program from Memoria Press which is an adaptation of Word Mastery using lesson segments and tracing pages.
+Our Kindergarten (Form IB) class will use the First Start Reading program from Memoria Press which is an adaptation of Word Mastery using lesson segments and tracing pages.
 Charlotte Mason’s approach combined constructing-and-deconstructing words with the highly-motivating reading of rich children’s literature.
 For beginning readers, we use the Free and Treadwell Readers series containing classic stories with entertaining plots and fabulous language.
 Kindergarteners begin with the Primer.
 Students move through the series at their own pace and perform a selection weekly with their classmates.
 The students love these stories.
-Kindergarten (K4) students will work with letter sounds and simple words using the My Father’s World Kindergarten program.
 In Form IA, 1st to 3rd grades, students will continue to construct and deconstruct words and practice reading with Free and Treadwell Readers.

 *South Carolina law for educational requirements may change at any time.
 Visit the HSLDA website for the most current requirements for your state, in an easy-to-understand format.
 For examples of how Seaside families meet this requirement practically, please contact us for more information at firstname.lastname@example.org.